KhensCode/Calender/README.md

 # Calender
 Calendar App with Dynamic Background Color
 This Calendar app displays the current date, including the month, day, date, and year, along with a dynamically changing background color every 5 seconds.
-The app uses HTML, CSS, and JavaScript to create a user-friendly and visually appealing interface.
+The calender  uses HTML, CSS, and JavaScript to create a user-friendly and visually appealing interface.

 Features
 Displays the current month, day, date, and year